Keyboard shortcuts

 PR checklist

-Run the ktfmtFormat gradle action before committing to ensure consistent formatting.
+• Run just format-android (or just format-all) before committing to ensure consistent formatting.